-This text was originally published by Brio, in Portuguese.
+This series about the Mariana disaster was originally published by Brio, in Portuguese.
 It was translated by Gustavo Ribeiro and edited by Christine Bootes

 Renato was happy.
 He had just found a new job as a truck driver for a contractor under Samarco.
 A joint venture between the Brazilian Vale and the Anglo-Australian firm BHP Billiton, Samarco is one of Brazil’s largest and most famous mining companies.
 He had heard that it was a different company.
 This wasn’t one of those mining sites where you would go, not knowing for sure if you would come back in one piece.
 Not anymore.
 Samarco was different, said his colleagues.